ismet55555/yojenkins/dev_things/misc/Agent.md

 ## Usage

-Consider passing json format for ssh and node parameters as text or as a file.
+- Consider passing json format for ssh and node parameters as text or as a file.
     - `ssh-info "{'port': 2222, 'jenkins-cred-id': 23lj3332}"`
     - `ssh-info ./ssh-info.json`

+- Have set of common options, and option to pass in a json file

 ### Prepare Mode - HOLD OFF FOR NOW
 ```